Pinpoint tests of microclimate control (cars from 08.2001)

 No

-REPLACE dual pressure switch.
-CHECK the system is working properly.
+REPLACE the dual pressure switch.
+CHECK the system for proper operation.

 Yes